| Category | Keywords |

 Used to catch logic errors early during development.

-Don’t use assertions for user input validation in production — they can be disabled with python -O
+Don’t use assertions for user input validation in production — they can be disabled with python -O.

 A traceback is the stack trace showing where an error occurred.

-Use the traceback
+Use the traceback module:

 import traceback